Matching Cuts in Graphs of High Girth and H-Free Graphs: Preliminaries

 \begin{proof} Let $g\geq 3$.
-We reduce from {\sc Matching Cut} for graphs of girth at least $g$, which is \NP-complete by Theorem~\ref{thm:girth_MC}.
-Let $G'$ be the graph constructed in the proof of Theorem~\ref{thm:girth_MC}.
-Then, we obtain our graph $G$, by simply taking two copies $G_1$ and $G_2$ of $G'$, where we connect every vertex $v \in V(G_1)$ and its copy $v' \in V(G_2)$ using the graph $H(v,v')$.
+We reduce from {\sc Matching Cut} for bipartite graphs of girth at least $g$ and maximum degree at most~$60$, which is \NP-complete by Theorem~\ref{thm:girth_MC}.
+Similar to Theorem~\ref{thm:girth_MC}, we may assume without loss of generality that $g$ is divisible by $12$.
+Let $G$ be a bipartite graph of girth at least $g$ and maximum degree~$60$.
+We construct a graph $G'$ by taking two copies $G_1$ and $G_2$ of $G$, where we connect every vertex $v \in V(G_1)$ and its copy $v' \in V(G_2)$ using the graph $H(v,v')$.

-To see that $G$ has girth at least $g$, we consider first $G_1$ and $G_2$. $G_1$ and $G_2$ both have girth at least $g$.
+To see that $G'$ has girth at least $g$, we consider first $G_1$ and $G_2$, which both have girth at least $g$.
 Any cycle containing vertices from both copies has to pass twice through a graph $H(s,t)$.
-Thus, it will always have length at least $g$, and so $G$ has girth $g$.
+Thus, it will always have length at least $g$, and so $G'$ has girth $g$.
+Every vertex inside $H(s,t)$ has degree at most $28$, whereas $s$ and $t$ only have degree $14$.
+The degree of a vertex $v \in V(G_1) \cup V(G_2)$ is the degree of the vertex in the original graph $G$ plus the degree in the graph $H(v,v')$.
+Thus, the degree of $v$ is at most~$74$.